onnx-cloud/motifs/README.md

 # Motif Models

 This repository is the research artifact for a series of academic papers on **computation‑graph motifs**.
 It provides a comprehensive taxonomy, formal ontology,  implementations, and experimental data that support the claims in our publications.

-The motif catalog and accompanying tools are intended for **researchers** who are exploring optimizations, verification, or theoretical properties of graph‑based models.
-You will
+The motif catalog and accompanying tools are intended for **researchers** who are exploring machine intelligence, graph optimizations, verification, or theoretical properties of graph‑based models.

-find:
+You will find:

 * a formal RDF/TTL ontology of 100 + motifs, with ONNX/Python reference
   implementations